k8-mb/k8-mb.github.io/synopsis.md

 outlet in the wrong place.

 We asked for a larger shower area.
 They realize it, but with different, cheaper, specifications.
-And it istalled on a step, of which we have not been informed.
-They have tried to attribute every deviation from the contract by our request, but their argomentations are dropping one by one.
+And it installed on a step, of which we have not been informed.
+They have tried to attribute every deviation from the contract by our request, but their argumentation are dropping one by one.

 There should have been a pocket door that has not been realized, so,